Fall Opening Information

 Select fall athletes have an earlier arrival time.
 Refer to Cornell College Athletics website for athlete arrival information.

 Early arrival requestsThe Residence Life office occasionally gets requests for students wanting to move in earlier than the dates listed above.
 Students deemed essential for opening of the residence halls and/or for New Student Orientation are permitted to check in on a date and time jointly established by the supervising department and Residence Life.
-Examples include resident assistant staff, peer advocate staff and Thomas Commons staff (including some individuals who work at the Information Desk or those coordinating the New Student Orientation Service Day).
+Examples include resident assistant staff, peer advocate staff and Thomas Commons staff (including some individuals who work at the Information Desk).
 Students in these groups should confirm their arrival dates and times with their supervisors.
 In addition, fall athletes have a different move-in process; student athletes should consult with their coach if they have questions.
 In each of these cases, the supervising department will cover all housing and meal plan expenses for the student(s).

 Students not with a sponsoring department should expect that the above dates reflect the earliest that they can check into the residence halls.
 With very rare exception, staff members from housekeeping, facilities and residence life are preparing for the official opening days and are unable to accommodate early arrival requests from individuals not with a sponsoring department.
 If extenuating circumstances exist that the student believes would warrant an earlier move-in day, then the student should contact their appropriate assistant director.
 If an exception is made, the student would be charged a daily early arrival fee for housing expenses (all charges would be applied directly to the student's account); the student would not have an active meal plan and so would need to pay out of pocket to eat in the Hilltop Café.